 My fee for a full-day visit is $1600 plus travel expenses.
 This includes up to four presentations.
 Or, if you'd prefer, I can do three presentations plus lunch with a small group of students where they can ask me questions about writing and illustration in a more casual setting.

-Travel expenses may be added for schools more than an hour drive from Northampton, MA.
+Travel expenses apply to any school more than one hour's drive from my studio in Easthampton, MA.
+They include the cost of ground transportation and/or airfare.
 The cost of mileage is at the current IRS rate.

-For author visits requiring air travel, travel expenses include hotel accommodations for the night before my visit and the cost of travel between my studio in MA and the school (plane fare and any necessary ground transportation).
-I will be glad to reserve my airline ticket prior to my visit, but I request that the school arrange for my hotel stay.
+Depending on the distance, hotel accommodations may also be required.
+I will reserve my airline ticket prior to my visit, but I request that the school arrange for my hotel stay.

 The students went home brimming with ideas to share.

 - Wendy Howk, School Librarian, San Antonio, TX

 Engaging, informative, fun, and lots of other postive adjectives!